PsyTeachR/mcs-conv/docs/13-visualisation.md

 ## Activity 10: Split-violins and raincloud plots {#viz-a10}

 Finally, we're going to do something a bit snazzy.
 As well as the functions that are included in packages, anyone can also write custom functions and share the code.
 One such custom function allows us to create **raincloud plots** which are highly informative and very pretty.
-See [here](https://wellcomeopenresearch.org/articles/4-63) for more information about their creation and function.
+See [here](https://wellcomeopenresearch.org/articles/4-63) for more information about their creation and function (and to cite them if you use them in a publication or report).

 In order to use this custom function code you will need to install the `plyr` package, although crucially, don't load it like you normally would using `library()`.
 The custom function code will just use one very specific function, if you load the entire package you risk creating a function conflict.